Cluster-Based Generalized Additive Models Informed by Random Fourier Features: Conclusion

 \section{Conclusion}

-This work presents a regression framework that combines random Fourier feature representations with cluster-specific generalized additive models to construct locally adaptive predictive models with intrinsic interpretability.
-The method uses an RFF model to obtain a compact latent representation of the data, from which soft clusters are identified using principal component analysis and a Gaussian mixture model.
-Within each cluster, a GAM is fitted to capture nonlinear relationships through smooth univariate components, and the overall predictive function is obtained as a weighted combination of these localized models.
+This work introduces a locally adaptive regression framework that combines random Fourier feature representations with cluster-specific generalized additive models.
+The method first uses an RFF regression model to construct a response-informed spectral feature map.
+This representation is then compressed by principal component analysis and partitioned by a Gaussian mixture model to identify latent predictive regimes.
+Within each regime, a GAM models nonlinear covariate effects through smooth univariate components, and the final predictor is formed as a soft mixture of these local additive models.

-Numerical experiments conducted on four benchmark regression datasets, including the California Housing, NASA Airfoil Self-Noise, Bike Sharing, and Kin40k datasets, demonstrate the effectiveness and robustness of the proposed mixture-of-GAMs framework.
-Across all datasets, the method consistently improves upon global interpretable baselines (LASSO, MARS, and global GAM), highlighting the benefit of combining additive structure with locally adaptive modeling.
-On the California Housing and Bike Sharing datasets, the mixture of GAMs further attains lower test errors than mixture-of-linear-model (MLM) baselines, indicating that enriching local mixture components with smooth nonlinear effects can provide tangible advantages over purely linear local models.
-On the Airfoil Self-Noise and Kin40k datasets, the proposed approach achieves performance comparable to more expressive black-box models, such as Random Forest or multilayer perceptron, while preserving a substantially higher level of interpretability.
+Numerical experiments on six benchmark regression datasets, including California Housing, NASA Airfoil Self-Noise, Bike Sharing, Kin40k, Elevators, and Protein, demonstrate the effectiveness of the proposed mixture-of-GAMs framework.
+Across all datasets, the method improves upon global interpretable baselines such as LASSO, MARS, and global GAM, highlighting the benefit of combining additive structure with local adaptivity.
+On California Housing and Bike Sharing, the proposed method also attains lower test errors than mixture-of-linear-model baselines, suggesting that smooth nonlinear local components can provide advantages over purely linear local models.
+More broadly, the results indicate that the framework remains competitive across regression settings with varying degrees of nonlinearity, heterogeneity, and data complexity.

-Beyond predictive performance, the proposed framework yields interpretable representations that reveal meaningful geometric and structural patterns in the data.
-In particular, the spatial frequencies learned by the RFF model induce clusters aligned with dominant spatial trends.
-As demonstrated in Section~4.1.2, restricting the representation to spatial Fourier features uncovers a clear inland-coastal gradient in the California Housing dataset.
-This example illustrates how spectral information encoded in RFFs can both guide the construction of transparent cluster-wise GAMs and provide insight into large-scale covariate structure, reinforcing the interpretability benefits of the proposed approach.

-Taken together, these results suggest that the proposed framework offers a flexible and effective compromise between predictive accuracy and model transparency.
-The empirical findings indicate that local adaptivity alone already yields meaningful gains over global additive models, while the incorporation of smooth nonlinear effects within each mixture component can further enhance performance in settings with heterogeneous regimes or moderately complex nonlinear structure.
-At the same time, the moderate but consistent improvements observed across diverse datasets highlight the stability and general viability of the approach, supporting its applicability as a principled alternative to both global explainable models and locally linear mixture-based methods.